rajeevphysics/Obsidian-MathMatter/Notes/Logic/Conditional Statements.md

 | False | False | True      |

 >[!bug] When are conditional statements false?
-Conditional statements are only false in one case, when the hypothesis is true, but the conclusion is false
+Conditional statements are only false in one case: when the hypothesis is true, but the conclusion is false

-The [[Negation|negation]] of a conditional statement, is not another conditional statement rather it is the proposition $A \land \neg B$.
+The [[Negation|negation]] of a conditional statement is not another conditional statement; rather, it is the proposition $A \land \neg B$.

-Notice the difference between the negation of this conditional statement and without (above) as a truth table (is it the opposite truth values of $A \to B$)
+Notice the difference between the negation of this conditional statement and without (above) as a truth table (are the opposite truth values of $A \to B$)

 | $A$   | $B$   | $A \land \neg B$ |
 | ----- | ----- | ---------------- |